osate/osate2/core/org.osate.mylyn.aadl.ui/help/markdown/osate_mylyn.md

 ## Building a Context

 As you navigate the workspace and edit AADL files, Mylyn builds a context for the active task.
-You can view the context for a task by opening the editor for the task via the `Task List` view, and then switching to the `Context` pane of the task edito by clicking on the tab at the lower left of the editor:
+You can view the context for a task by opening the editor for the task via the `Task List` view, and then switching to the `Context` pane of the task editor by clicking on the tab at the lower left of the editor:
   ![Context Tab](images/context_tab.png)

 The image below shows an example context built from browsing an AADL project.